 In my mind, I’d let little stuff become a burden.
-But opening my eyes walking outside also opened the eyes of my heart … God created, with such complexity, what seems like such simple things.
+But opening my eyes walking outside also opened the eyes of my heart… God created, with such a complexity, what seems like such simple things.
 He paid attention to detail, and he created with excellence.

-- Go outside and stand still in a beautiful environment for 20 minutes.
+- Stand still in a beautiful environment for 20 minutes.

 - Make your surroundings aesthetically beautiful.